jarednorman/canada/README.md

 To make use of Canada, you need to implement the `Canada.Can` protocol (defining whatever rules you need) for the "subject" resource (your User struct in this case) and then create a `Can` module for you to call into.
+This looks like the following.

-We're going to define an extra action on top of the default CRUD actions called `:touch`.
-It might look like this.
+Note: This also defines an additional, custom action on top of the default CRUD actions called `:touch`.

 ```elixir
 defimpl Canada.Can, for: User do